Management of human resources

 Employment of people with disability

 The department’s Workplace Accessibility Plan 2011-15 and Disability Recruitment Strategy contain recruitment and retention strategies for attracting and retaining people with disability.
-At 30 June 2015, 4.7% of staff in the department identified as having disability.
+A new plan is being developed and will be considered by the Executive in 2016-17.
+At 30 June 2016, 4.9% of staff in the department identified as having disability, compared to 4.7 at 30 June 2015.

 The RecruitAbility scheme was developed under the APS Disability Employment Strategy, where job applicants with disability who meet the minimum requirements of an advertised vacancy are advanced to a further stage in the selection process.
-The department is now applying RecruitAbility to all advertised vacancies including graduate recruitment.
 The scheme helps to build the confidence and capability of applicants with disability and supports their employment and career development.
-Staff involved in selections also have an increased awareness of the issues facing people with disability.
+The department is now applying RecruitAbility to all gazetted vacancies including graduate recruitment, with staff on selection panels having a strong awareness of the issues facing people with disability.

-The department’s scanning operations centre provides substantial and fulfilling employment opportunities for people with disability which involves mail sorting, digitising customer correspondence and data entry.
-The centre has 49 staff with around 22% who identify as having disability.
+The department’s Scanning Operations Centre provides substantial employment opportunities for people with disability.
+Work includes mail sorting, digitising customer correspondence and data entry.
+The centre has 72 staff of which 15.3% identify as having disability.

 Other diversity initiatives

-We also hosted 5 staff diversity networks to provide information and support to Indigenous staff, staff with disability, mature age staff, staff from CALD backgrounds, and LGBTI staff.
+- hosting 5 staff diversity networks to provide information and support to Indigenous staff, staff with disability, mature age staff, staff from culturally and linguistically diverse backgrounds (CALD) and lesbian, gay, bisexual, transgender and intersex staff

 Reconciliation Action Plan

-Over the next 3 years the department will continue to share what we learnt with other government departments, for example, by providing information sessions on Indigenous recruitment and retention; making our Indigenous Cultural Awareness training available; and trialling our Indigenous Mentoring Programme in other departments—see Indigenous Mentoring Programme on page 131.
+We also continued to share our experiences and knowledge with other government departments-for example, by providing information sessions on Indigenous recruitment and retention, making our Indigenous Cultural Awareness training available, and support for trialling our Indigenous Mentoring Programme (see Support for Aboriginal and Torres Strait Islander employees).

 Employment of Aboriginal and Torres Strait Islander peoples

-The department has set a target of increasing Aboriginal and Torres Strait Islander peoples’ employment to 5% by the end of 2017.
+The department has a target of increasing Aboriginal and Torres Strait Islander peoples employment to 5% by the end of 2017.
+In 2015-16 the department achieved 4.2% representation of Indigenous staff, which is above the APS target of 3%.

-The Indigenous Mentoring Programme was developed to support new Aboriginal and Torres Strait Islander staff ‘navigate’ their way around the department and the APS.
-The programme also helps Indigenous staff deal with what can be a delicate balance between their responsibilities and obligations to their community and their new workplace.
+- the Indigenous Mentoring Programme which assigns trained Indigenous staff members (204 mentors in 2015-16) to help newly recruited Aboriginal and Torres Strait Islander employees to ‘navigate’ their way around the department and the APS, and to deal with balancing their responsibilities and obligations to their community and their new workplace

-One of the major strategies to improve workplace culture is the requirement for all staff to participate in the department’s Indigenous Cultural Capability Framework.
-This framework takes a 3-tiered approach to increase and build staff knowledge and awareness of Aboriginal and Torres Strait Islander cultures.
+- the Indigenous Cultural Capability Framework, which takes a 3 tiered approach to increase and build staff knowledge and awareness of Aboriginal and Torres Strait Islander cultures

-Secondment programmes were strengthened in 2014-15 with 6 staff completing secondments to Indigenous communities as part of the Jawun Indigenous Community Secondment Programme.
-Additionally, 1 SES officer participated in an Empowered Communities secondment.
-Two staff took part in a pilot secondment programme with the Australian Institute of Aboriginal and Torres Strait Islander Studies and 1 employee commenced a secondment with Reconciliation Australia.
+- secondment programmes, with 6 staff completing secondments to Indigenous communities as part of the Jawun Indigenous Community Secondment Programme in 2015-16.
+Two staff also completed secondments with the Australian Institute of Aboriginal and Torres Strait Islander Studies

 Learning and Development